 Most people develop close relationships in ACG, so when someone leaves, we create space for processing and saying goodbye.
 Valuable work often happens during the transition process.
 This is also a time to review what people have contributed to the group and what they have gained.
 This affirms the participation and growth within the group.
 When someone leaves without saying goodbye, the remaining group members may wonder if they have harmed the leaving member.
 During the transition process I will respect the decision of the person wishing to leave.

 I understand that when a member leaves our group, another person will be invited to join.

 There is no rule against people in the group developing relationships with each other outside of the group.
 In fact, sometimes this adds considerably to what people get from the group.
 However, if I develop an outside relationship with someone from the group, if anything happens within the group that needs to be processed, I agree to work on it in the group.
 My intention is not to collude or avoid dealing with issues that arise between me and another group member.

 If the group has a problem seeing or hearing me clearly on Zoom, I agree to use a headset or earbuds.
 If my video freezes or my voice breaks up because of low band-width, I agree to turn off my video to enhance my sound, and figure out how to improve the bandwidth, either by turning off other applications and devices or by increasing the bandwidth of my internet server.
 I agree to get help before our session if I am having tech challenges.

 I will use the ACG Google Group for communicating among the members of the group.
 I can use the Google Group entirely through email, or can use the Google Group website if I prefer.

-I agree to pay $100 at the beginning of each month by credit card.
-If I have cash flow problems, I will set up a payment agreement.
+I agree to pay $100 at the beginning of each month.
+If I have financial problems, I will set up a payment agreement.
 I agree to pay the monthly fee, even if I miss a session, to support sustainability and group cohesiveness.